Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 • 3 tbsp quark (1.5% fat)

 1. Peel the apple and cut into strips.
-Put the oil in the Dutch Oven lid and preheat.
+Put oil in the Dutch Oven lid and preheat.

 To the original recipe